minishift/minishift/RELEASING.md

-# Steps to Release Minikube
+# Steps to Release MiniShift

 ## Create a Release Notes PR